DigitalNZ/supplejack/_posts/2014-05-01-dependancies.md

 ---
 layout: page
-title: "Dependancies"
+title: "Dependencies"
 category: start
 date: 2014-05-01 15:02:05
 order: 1
 ---

 Supplejack requires the following to run the full stack.
-Please review this page carefully as some of these dependancies are version specific and failure to use the correct versions will cause problems.
+Please review this page carefully as some of these dependencies are version specific and failure to use the correct versions will cause problems.

 ### Ruby